pi-top/pi-topOS-Software/scripts/package-cloud-cli/README.rst

 .. code-block::

   $ cd pi-topOS-Software/scripts/package-cloud-cli
-  $ sudo -H pip3 install -e .
+  $ sudo -H pip3 install .

 This will install the :code:`package_cloud_cli` python package and the :code:`package-cloud` CLI tool into your machine.